 As well as the rise in sick leave taken, the data identified 20 main categories of sick leave reasons noted down by businesses.
 Of these, 12 categories saw a rise in reasons for sickness absence from 2022 to 2023, and a decline in another eight categories in this period.

-The most common sick leave reasons in the UK
+What are the most common sick leave reasons in the UK?

 The research by Access People highlights that overall, sick day levels are continuing to increase significantly due to various reasons.